 Prof Luis(Nando) Ochoa

 I am Professor of Smart Grids and Power Systems at The University of Melbourne, Australia and part-time Professor of Smart Grids at The University of Manchester (former UMIST), UK.
 I am an IEEE PES Distinguished Lecturer since 2015 and an IEEE Senior Member since 2012.
 From 2007 to 2010 I was a Research Fellow in Energy Systems at the University of Edinburgh, UK.
 In 2010 I also undertook an industrial secondment with the Edinburgh-based company Psymetrix Ltd (now part of GE).
 I hold a Bachelor's degree in Mechanical and Electrical Engineering received from UNI (Peru), and a Research MSc and a PhD in Electrical Power Engineering, both received from UNESP Ilha Solteira (Brazil).
-I am the co-author of 140+ research papers (list of publications and Research Gate) in peer-reviewed top-class international journals and conferences and 60+ technical reports.
-I am also the co-inventor of one patent filed by Psymetrix Ltd (now part of GE).
+I am the co-author of 170+ research papers (list of publications and Research Gate) in peer-reviewed top-class international journals and conferences, 60+ technical reports, and the co-inventor of two patents, one filed by Psymetrix Ltd and one filed by The University of Melbourne.

-Within the 'big area' of Flexible Low-Carbon Distribution Networks (medium and low voltage) the following are my main research interests:
+Within the 'big area' of Future Distribution Networks with High Penetrations of Distributed Energy Resources (DER) the following are our main research interests:

 Recent Journal Papers (list of papers)

 "Multi-year planning of LV networks with EVs accounting for customers, emissions and techno-economics aspects: A practical and scalable approach"

 IET Generation, Transmission & Distribution, Accepted Sep 2020.
 Links: DOI and Research Gate